devamsshah/Slepians.jl/README.md

 # My Contributions

 ## Motivation
 An elegant solution to the Slepian, Landau, and Pollak problem was needed to generate 3D-ΔPDF maps.
-However, current methods that included the naive "punch and fill" algorithm introduced unintended ripples and noise due to sharp edges during interpolation.
-The algorithm was also sequential which proved to be a huge bottleneck in the X-Ray analysis which needed to analyze multiple gigabytes of data every second.
+However, current methods, especially the naive "punch and fill" algorithm, introduced unintended ripples and noise due to sharp edges during interpolation.
+The algorithm was sequential.
+This was a huge bottleneck in our applications of X-Ray analysis because we needed to process multiple gigabytes of data every minute.

 ## Significance
-To mitigate the noise and the runtime issues, we propose leveraging the inherent sparsity of the data to our advantage.

-I used functions localized both in their forier transforms and the real space to minimize the leakage artifacts in the 3D-ΔPDF maps.
+To mitigate the noise and the runtime issues, I proposed leveraging the inherent sparsity of the data to our advantage.
+I used functions localized both in their [Fourier transforms](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/00_DPSS.ipynb#Start-the-Quadrature) and the real space to minimize the leakage artifacts in the 3D-ΔPDF maps.
 Using a sparse representation for the diffuse scattering in the real space, I created interpretable PDFs with minimal noise.
-I used the Nystrom method and DPSS  to solve the Fredholm equations
+I used the Nystrom method and [DPSS](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/00_DPSS.ipynb#Discrete-prolate-spheroidal-sequences) to solve the Fredholm equations

 Solving Fredholm equations using the above methods also restructured the solution to be embarrassingly parallel.
-This solved the crucial problem relating to runtime.
+This solved the crucial problem relating to [runtime](https://nbviewer.org/github/devamsshah/Slepians.jl/blob/master/Examples/multithreaded_benchmarks.ipynb#Time-taken).

-These improvements allowed the team to perform enhanced material characterization and improved data quality with broader applicability and optimized computational efficiency.
+These improvements allowed my team to perform enhanced material characterization and improved data quality with broader applicability and optimized computational efficiency.

 # Installation